kyechou/sadist/README.md

-# Homework 1-2-1: CPU, Mem, Disk I/O Workload

-2017 Fall NCTU Cloud Computing Systems and Applications, lectured by Prof. Chen, Tien-Fu.
+# Sadist: a workload generating tool for stress test

 ## Description

-This workload generating tool is written in C, with ncurses and pthread libraries.
+Sadist is written in C, with ncurses and pthread libraries.
 Before compiling, please make sure that `glibc` and `ncurses` packages has been installed on your system.
 To compile the source, run `make` in the command line.
-You can then launch the tool by `make run`, or by executing the `./workload` command.
+You can then launch the tool by `make run`, or by executing the `./sadist` command.

-The workload generating tool takes seven optional arguments.
+It takes seven optional arguments.
 The `-h` option can be used to show the following message:

 ```
-Usage: ./workload [-h] [-r max_read] [-w max_write] [-t max_total]
+Usage: ./sadist [-h] [-r max_read] [-w max_write] [-t max_total]
                   [-c cpu_workload] [-m mem_workload] [-d disk_IO_workload]

 Options: